Welcome, Guest. Please login or register.

 I agree.
 One example might be Fortpetal of Outcast of Redwall - she died doing her duty.

 As for epic AND heroic, I think Boar the Fighter or Butty Woppscut... off the top of my head, at least.
 Butty especially - he gave Tam the time he needed to escape and, eventually, defeat Gulo.
-Pretty important role when you think about it.
-Cheesy
+Pretty important role when you think about it. :D

 Butty Woppscut went down fighting to the last throwing his snapped rapier back at the enemy. heroic.